IceIce1ce/MuREL/README.md

 **💡 This is the official implementation of the paper "Mixed Multi-relational Representation Learning for Low-Dimensional Knowledge Graph Embedding (ACIIDS 2022)"**

 ## 🚀 Experiment
-### 🌞 To train and test the model, run the following script"
+To train and test the model for WN18RR and FB15k-237 datasets, run the following script:
 ```shell
 bash scripts/train.sh
 ```